nicofraisse/piano-quiz/README.md

 - [X] Mobile responsiveness
 - [ ] Form validations
-- [ ] Landing page is a pop-up on the homepage
+- [ ] The landing page should bahave as a pop-up on the homepage instead of having a separate route
-- [ ] Prevent from spamming play
+- [ ] Prevent spamming play